 The consent for publication from all co-authors should have been obtained by the corresponding author before submitting the manuscript to Research and Knowledge.

-It is the authors responsibility to ensure that manuscripts do not breach copyright laws and to make sure that any permissions required to comply with copyright laws are obtained.The Research&Knowledge use the license key from creative common license as CC-BY-ND-SA which means allow people to copy the content, distribution (in all or in parts) with citation for any purpose, not allow remixing or modification (in all or in parts), and can be shared with citation.
+It is the authors responsibility to ensure that manuscripts do not breach copyright laws and to make sure that any permissions required to comply with copyright laws are obtained.The Research&Knowledge use the license key from creative common license as CC-BY-ND which means allow people to copy the content, distribution (in all or in parts) with citation for any purpose, not allow remixing or modification (in all or in parts).

 The language used in the manuscript should not be denigrating to ethnic or other groups.
 Also use plural instead of single pronouns (“they” as opposed to “he/she”).